kkkh0315/Unity_2018_Fundamentals_Tony_Kim/README.md

 # Studying Unity (Creating a Third Person Game)
 This repository contains the Unity project I made studying how to make a third person game in Unity.
+Most, but not all, of the parts are created based on the lecture "Unity 2018 Fundamentals" provided by Pluralsight, lectured by Joshua Kinney.
 Beginner level.

 ## What's Included